brettinternet/brettinternet.github.io/content/recruit/_index.md

 not open to products that rely solely on blockchain technologies.

-As part of the recruitment process, I require an opportunity to sit down with the team in a casual setting to discuss the product and engineering experience.
+As part of the recruitment process, I require an opportunity to sit down with the team in a casual setting to answer questions and discuss the product and engineering experience.

+I am only open to remote work at this time.

 I'm always willing to discussing additional contract work, but not as full time work.

-I am only open to remote work at this time.

 If you still think I might be a good fit, then please share with me some details before we connect on a call: